 Why the need of System Collaboration?

-If you have problems or impediments within your organization, like; too many meetings, wrong culture or values, problems despite following the recipe, transformations that take too long time, too many transformation coaches, people not included in the transformation, efficiency problems, decreasing long-term planning, lost Big Picture, etc.?
+Do you feel that you have too many problems or impediments within your organization, like; too many meetings, wrong culture or values, problems despite following the recipe, transformations that take too long time, too many transformation coaches, people not included in the transformation, efficiency problems, decreasing long-term planning, lost Big Picture, etc.?
 Or you just have a nagging unease, accumulated over time, from all the permanent and increasing number of problems; "is this new way of working really going to work for us?
 For anyone?"

 Then, System Collaboration is for you.

 System Collaboration is totally focusing on making a flourishing organization, by eliminating all organizational problems found within a way of working.
-This is possible since System Collaboration has science as its foundation for all its content.
-Up until today, it consists of three different methods, where no one is more prescriptive than needed, only to the point that science is fulfilled:
+This is possible since all the deductions done in System Collaboration, have science as its foundation, for all of its content.
+Up until today, it consists of three different methods, where no one is more prescriptive than needed, only to the point that the needed science is fulfilled: